What's included with the cost of cruising?

 Can I bring children?

-Our cruises are not generally suitable for children due to the nature of our expeditions, however, please contact our office for advice.
+Our cruises are not generally suitable for children due to the nature of our expeditions.
+However in the case of private charters children are permitted on board.
+Please contact our office for advice.

 I am driving to Broome but do not know what I should do with my car and caravan whilst I am on the cruise?

-If you are departing your cruise from Broome, Kimberley Quest may be able to store your car/caravan for you.
-Please contact our office prior to your cruise to arrange possible storage.
+If you are departing your cruise from Broome, Kimberley Quest is able to store your caravan and car at our Kimberley Quest yard.
+Please contact our office for more information and to secure your parking space.

 If your cruise departs from Wyndham please contact the Kununurra Visitor Centre on: (08) 9168 1177.